Persian Gulf: Oceanography

 The Persian Gulf is connected to the Indian Ocean through the Strait of Hormuz.
 Writing the water balance budget for the Persian Gulf, the inputs are river discharges from Iran and Iraq (estimated to be 2000 m3 per second), as well as precipitation over the sea which is around 180 mm/year in Qeshm Island.
-The evaporation of the sea is high, so that after considering river discharge and rain contributions, there is still a deficit of 416 km3 per year.
+The evaporation rate is high, so that after considering river discharge and rain contributions, there is still a deficit of 416 km3 per year.

 This difference is supplied by currents at the Strait of Hormuz.
 The water from the Persian Gulf has a higher salinity, and therefore exits from the bottom of the Strait, while ocean water with less salinity flows in through the top.
 Another study revealed the following numbers for water exchanges for the Persian Gulf: evaporation = –1.84 m/year, precipitation = 0.08 m/year, inflow from the Strait = 33.66 m/year, outflow from the Strait = -32.11 m/year, and the balance is 0 m (0 ft)/year.
 Data from different 3D computational fluid mechanics models, typically with spatial resolution of 3 km and depth each element equal to 1–10 m are predominantly used in computer models.

 Name

 Historical names

-Map of the Persian Gulf.
+A map of the Persian Gulf.
 The Gulf of Oman leads to the Arabian Sea.
 Detail from larger map of the Middle East.

-Before being given its present name, the Persian Gulf was called many different names.
+Before the adoption of the current name, the Persian Gulf was known by other names.
 The Assyrians called it the "Bitter Sea".
 In 550 BC, the Achaemenid Empire established the first ancient empire in Persis (Pars, or modern Fars, also known as Persia), in the southwestern region of the Iranian plateau.
 Consequently, in the Greek sources, the body of water that bordered this province came to be known as the "Persian Gulf".
-In the book of Nearchus known as Indikê (300 BC), the word "Persikon kolpos" is mentioned for multiple times meaning "Persian gulf".
+In the book of Nearchus known as Indikê (300 BC), the word "Persikon kolpos" is mentioned multiple times referring to the Persian Gulf.

-During the years 550 to 330 BC, coinciding with the sovereignty of the Achaemenid Persian Empire over the Middle East area, especially the whole part of the Persian Gulf and some parts of the Arabian Peninsula, the name of "Persian (Pars) Sea" is widely found in the compiled written texts.
+In 550–330 BC, coinciding with the sovereignty of the Achaemenid Persian Empire over the region, the name "Persian (Pars) Sea" appears frequently in written texts.

-At the same period, there is the inscription and engraving of Darius the Great, which belongs to the fifth century BC: King Darius says:
+An inscription and engraving of Darius the Great, dating to the fifth century BC states: King Darius says:

 I ordered to dig this (Canal of the Pharaohs) canal from the river that is called Nile (Pirâva) and flows in Egypt (Mudrâyâ), to the sea that begins in Persia (Pârsa).
 Therefore, when this canal had been dug as I had ordered, ships went from Egypt through this canal to Persia, as I had intended.